TymothyJHanks/Sei-Project-3/README.md

 Description
-What your project is / should be used for
+What your project is (The MrsRvs project is a space exploration inspired web app that implements data from NASA to give the user an out of this world expereince) / should be used for (It should be used for people who want to dive deeper into exploring what the surface looks like on other planets.
+There is also a chart that outlines the weather patterns on mars.)
-What problem(s) your projects solves
+What problem(s) your projects solves (The MrsRvr site solves the problem of citizens lacking the knowlege to know whats going beyond earth and is giving them a user-friendly, bite-sized way to gain knowlege about space.)

 Brief Example